Rats often receive a bad press and many people are scared of them. However, fancy rats are completely different from wild rats.

 Rats are omnivorous requiring both plant and protein food sources in their diets (much like humans), and specially formulated diets help to meet those nutritional requirements.

 Rats need feeding twice a day, every day (in the morning and in the evening).
 Give only what can be eaten in a day and check for stale food that they may have stashed away somewhere!
+Click through these links to find out more about our nutritionally complete Selective Rat Food and Reggie Rat and Mimi Mouse Food, as well as our tasty Treats!

 A good quality, heavy, earthenware bowl keeps food dry and clean and prevents Rats from tipping the food.
 Bowls must be cleaned after every use.
 To find out more about high quality, nutritionally complete Rat food, click here.